-- Ensures Non-Retaliation: The bill prohibits retaliation against workers for discussing or disclosing wages.
+- Guaranteeing Non-Retaliation: The bill prohibits retaliation against workers for discussing or disclosing wages.
 Without the non-retaliation provisions of the Paycheck Fairness Act, many women will continue to be silenced in the workplace-that is, prohibited from talking about wages with coworkers without the fear of being fired.
-This is an issue that keeps women-like it kept Lilly Ledbetter-from learning of the pay discrimination against them. - Prohibits Prior Salary History: The bill prohibits employers from relying on salary history in determining future pay, so that prior pay discrimination doesn't follow workers from job to job. - Ensures Job-Relatedness: The bill closes loopholes that have weakened the bill over time by allowing employers to pay women less than men for the same work without a business necessity that is related to the job. - Equalizes Remedies: The bill ensures women can receive the same robust remedies for sexbased pay discrimination that are currently available to those subjected to discrimination based on race and ethnicity. - Provides Additional Assistance and Resources: The bill also provides technical assistance to businesses, requires wage data collection, and supports salary negotiation skills training programs to give women the tools to advocate for higher wages.
+This is an issue that keeps women-like it kept Lilly Ledbetter-from learning of the pay discrimination against them. - Prohibiting Reliance on Prior Salary History: The bill prohibits employers from relying on salary history in determining future pay, so that prior discrimination doesn't follow workers from job to job. - Requiring Job-Relatedness: The bill closes loopholes that allow employers to pay women less than men for the same work without a business necessity that is related to the job. - Equalizing Remedies: The bill ensures women can receive the same robust remedies for sex-based pay discrimination that are currently available to those subjected to discrimination based on race and ethnicity. - Providing Additional Assistance and Resources: The bill also provides technical assistance to businesses, requires wage data collection, and supports salary negotiation skills training programs to give women the tools to advocate for higher wages.

 The pay gap is persistent and can only be addressed if women are armed with the tools necessary to challenge discrimination against them, and employers are provided with effective incentives and technical assistance to comply with the law.
-I urge you to take a critical step towards pay equity by cosponsoring and calling for swift passage of the Paycheck Fairness Act as a top priority of the 116th Congress.
+I urge you to take a critical step towards pay equity by cosponsoring and calling for swift passage of the Paycheck Fairness Act as a top priority of the 117th Congress.

-To become an original cosponsor of the Paycheck Fairness Act, please contact Liz Albertine in the office of Representative Rosa DeLauro (CT-03) at elizabeth.albertine@mail.house.gov.
-Cosponsorship and votes associated with this bill may be scored in the AAUW Action Fund Congressional Voting Record for the 116th Congress.
-Please do not hesitate to contact me at 202/785-7720 or Anne Hedgepeth, Director of Federal Policy, at 202/785-7724, if you have any questions.
+To become a cosponsor of the Paycheck Fairness Act, please contact Liz Albertine in the office of Representative Rosa DeLauro (CT-03) at elizabeth.albertine@mail.house.gov.
+Cosponsorship and votes associated with this bill may be scored in the AAUW Action Fund Congressional Voting Record for the 117th Congress.
+Please do not hesitate to contact me at 202.728.7617 or nielsonk@aauw.org, or Leticia Bustillos, Federal Policy Manager, at 202.785.7732 or bustillosl@aauw.org, if you have any questions.